Maltese island with rugged good looks

 Luxury holidays in Gozo offer a little of the faded, old world glamour that is becoming increasingly rare in Europe.
 Take a stroll along the ancient streets of Victoria and you’ll find hand painted signs, mysterious old boutiques and tiny restaurants preparing some excellent seafood.
 In the harbour there are yachts to be chartered, giving you the chance to explore the hidden waters of Gozo and its sister islands of Malta and Comino.

 At Sovereign, we’ve curated a carefully chosen range of hotels, each of which is exceptional in its own way.
-Our Trusted Advisers offer a fully personalised service, working with you to craft the perfect holiday.
+Our Personal Travel Planners offer a fully personalised service, working with you to craft the perfect holiday.
 The Duke Boutique Hotel in Victoria, Gozo is a real beauty.
 Its rooms are decorated with mid century style furniture and overlook the old town and the harbour.
 The location is excellent, allowing you to walk straight out the door and begin exploring.

 Flight time from the UK to Malta is 3 hours and 15 minutes.